robsimmons/dusa-artifact/README.md

 It is possible to run this program quickly with n in the thousands:

     ./dusa examples/grounding-bottleneck.dusa -f'[{ "name": "size", "args": [], "value": 10000 }]' -qp

+## Benchmark

+(todo: add code for running the benchmarks from the paper to repo)